XiaoruiZhu/blog/about/index.md

 He is also passionate in analyzing finance problems and asset valuation by using statistical quantitative methods, machine learning and data mining techniques.

 His goal is to combine what he have learned in statistics and finance and to put them into practices.
 Creating great things that will benefit the general public is his dream.
-And he also keep on improving himself.

 <a markdown="0" href="{{ site.url }}/research" class="btn">Find more research.</a>